tnguyen606-cs/AI-ExpenseApp/README.md

   9. Created **Edit/Delete** feature so that user can now edit/delete an existing expense
   10. Created **Pagination** feature for pages
   11. Sending **SMS via the Twilio API**.
 Message will be sent out when users register new account, update account info, add/edit/delete an expense.
-  12. Created **Budget Goal** feature where user can now create a new saving goal
+  12. Created **Goal** feature where user can now create a new saving goal
+  12. Created **Budget** feature where user can now create a new monthly budget to keep track the expenses and achieve the goal

 <!-- DOCUMENTATION -->
 <br/>